 - We shared the initial values, behaviors, systems and processes identified in those sessions as “most critical” to our culture change and asked for their input to continue refining these into recommended values and actions.

-- From June to August 2020, we are meeting with all our deans and unit leaders and their leadership teams in 22 schools and 13 administrative units to share their specific school’s or unit’s community feedback from the Culture Sessions.
-We are asking for their perspectives on USC-wide values, behaviors and recommended actions (systems and processes).
-And we are sharing a variety of options on culture activities and initiatives that schools and units can partner with us on to involve their communities in the culture transformation.
+- From June to August 2020, we held 33 Leader Debriefs with all our deans and unit leaders and their leadership teams in 22 schools and 13 administrative units to share their specific school’s or unit’s community feedback from the Culture Sessions.
+We asked for their perspectives on USC-wide values, behaviors and recommended actions (systems and processes).
+And we have shared a variety of options on culture activities and initiatives on which we can partner with schools and units to involve their communities in the culture transformation.
+Check out the original eight values and six recommended actions in this report.

 President Folt’s welcome to USC Culture Sessions attendees